What a Flame Sensor Is and Why It Matters

 This time it’s your motor, next time it’s your control valve.
 Now you need to replace your flame sensor.

-Also, what is a flame sensor?
+What is a flame sensor, anyway?